shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

  ___
  ### Cloud GPUs
  I chose to use Linode.
 We create a CPU server to get data ready and a GPU server to actually train on.
+The plan goes like so:
  1. Create CPU linode (Ubuntu 18.04) and create a Volume mounted to the linode
  2. Download the dataset and git clone scripts to volume
  3. Create a StackScript to install dependencies and packages (python3.7, CUDA, numpy, etc..) on GPU linode